HarmanKaur2001/LiteracyRate/README.md

 # LiteracyRate
-I tried to do database with the same metjod that you tried but This is not working.
+I tried to do database with the same method of student that you tried in the class but This is not working.